 The Washington Post has praised violist Juan-Miguel Hernandez as having “…the sweetest, most sonorous tone…” (Charles T. Downey).
 The Atlanta Journal Constitution describes him as “…tender, lyrical, loaded with personality” (Pierre Ruhe).

-Performances as soloist and chamber musician have seen Juan-Miguel Hernandez on some of the world’s leading halls, including Carnegie Hall, Concertgebouw (Amsterdam), Disney Hall (Los Angeles), Salzburg Mozarteum, King’s Place (London), Hamburg Elbphilharmonie and The White House.
+Performances as soloist and chamber musician have seen Juan-Miguel Hernandez on some of the world’s leading halls, including Carnegie Hall, Concertgebouw (Amsterdam), Disney Hall (Los Angeles), Salzburg Mozarteum, King’s Place (London), Hamburg Elbphilharmonie, Wigmore Hall (London) and The White House.

 As a soloist Juan-Miguel has made appearances with orchestras, including the Rochester Philharmonic, San Fransisco Chamber Orchestra, the Chicago Sinfonietta, iPalpiti Orchestra, as well as the Colorado and Atlanta Symphonies.
 As a chamber musician he has collaborated with distinguished artists such as Lynn Harrell, Ralph Kirshbaum, Kim Kashkashian, Gérard Caussé and Itzhak Perlman.

-Chamber music being at the forefront of his career, Juan-Miguel was a founder and member of the Harlem Quartet from 2006 to 2012 after which he joined the legendary Fine Arts Quartet from 2013 until 2018.
-He is a also founder and member of the “Trio Virado” (Flute, Viola, Guitar) as well as the “Boreal Trio” (Clarinet, Viola, Piano), both specializing in the creation of new repertoire.
+Chamber music being at the forefront of his career, Juan-Miguel was a member of the legendary Fine Arts Quartet (2013-2018) and original member of the Harlem Quartet (2006-2012), as well as a founder of the “Boreal Trio” (2012-2018) and current member of “Trio Virado” (Flute, Viola, Guitar), both specialized in the creation of new repertoire.

-Juan-Miguel has been featured on radio airwaves and television broadcasts throughout Canada, and the United States including NBC’s Good Morning America, The Today Show, NPR radio, PBS and the Telemundo Network.
+He has been featured on radio airwaves and television broadcasts throughout Canada, and the United States including NBC’s Good Morning America, The Today Show, NPR radio, PBS and the Telemundo Network and Radio-Canada.
 His recordings were released by Cedille records, the White Pine, Navona and Naxos music labels.

-Juan-Miguel Hernandez plays on a 2008 Miralles viola from Altadena/CA.
+Juan-Miguel is a recipient of the Sphinx Organization’s MPower Artist Grant.
+He plays on a 2008 Miralles viola from Altadena/CA.